 - In Ulaanbaatar, you can buy tickets at the international ticket office next to the train station

 A journey on the Trans-Siberian Railway is slow travel at its best.
 Prepare yourself for days on the tracks with many fellow passengers coming and going.
-The encounters with fellow passengers, tourists or locals, will be some of the most memorable moments from this trip.
+The encounters with fellow passengers, tourists and locals, will be some of the most memorable moments of this trip.
 Keep in mind that the Trans-Siberian is not run for tourists.
-It is as meant to be; a passenger train made for transporting many people over long distances.
-Don’t expect night clubs and entertainment onboard.
+It is as it’s meant to be; a passenger train made for transporting many people over long distances.
+Don’t expect nightclubs and entertainment onboard.

 Please note that onboard the train, they always use Moscow time.
 Time tables show both Moscow and local time.
 Keep track of the time zone, and you will manage.

 - Toilet paper